-Founded in 2001, MEEC is headquartered at the Mojave Desert Air Quality Management District in Victorville, which also serves as the organization’s lead/founding agency.
-MEEC’s programs are 100% funded through sponsorships of different levels provided by 40-plus businesses and agencies.
-MEEC was granted its 501(C) (3) status in 2006.
 Our combined mission is to link teachers with high quality environmental education resources to improve the environmental literacy of California’s students.
-All of MEEC’s services are provided free of charge, thanks to the generosity of MEEC’s 40-plus local sponsors.
+All of MEEC’s services are provided free of charge, thanks to the generosity of MEEC’s sponsors.
 MEEC is a grassroots effort created to better serve educators, students and the communities of the Mojave Desert.
+Founded in 2001, MEEC is headquartered at the Mojave Desert Air Quality Management District in Victorville.

 Teacher workshops are free programs provided to educators, and are directly related to environmental education topics.
 All workshops provided through MEEC are based on the California State Standard Course of Study.